petroemil/Rx.Book/Draft.md

 num => num % 2 == 0
 ```

-This is called a lambda expression, or anonymous method.
+This is called a lambda expression.
 With this lightweight syntax it's possible to write a method (and pass it to some other part of the code as a parameter) without actually writing a method.
 With this you have the ability to write your logic in place instead of writing a method somewhere and referring to that as a delegate.

 The full syntax of a lambda expression looks like this: